Serj-Sxhx/Vaults/01 Body of Work/Expressive Pedagogy.md

 # Expressive Pedagogy: Maximizing Time Well Spent in Moral Development

+There are many theories of moral development but none

-In a world of hard choices, how do we help children navigate the sea of decisions they'll encounter as they grow?
+In a world of hard choices, how do we help navigate the sea of decisions they'll encounter as they grow?
 Introducing Expressive Pedagogy, a theory rooted in the work of Ruth Chang, which aims to maximize time well spent for children and adolescents by guiding them in understanding their values while exploring different social games.

 Before beginning.
 A few points.

-- What you call values probably aren't how we're using the term. values but that's okay we just need to agree on semantics.
+- What you call values probably aren't values but that's okay we just need to agree on semantics.
+- There are no objective values.
+This theory assumes values pluralism.
+- Schools aren't the only institution or environments that help learners to articulate and live by their values.
+In fact they might even be one of the worst places to develop character.
+- Ads sell more than products, they sell ideals, norms and expectations which might 'crowd out' our values.
+- The rate at which we're having self reflective moments may be about orders of magnitude higher in built and virtual environments than in the classroom.
+Which could be measured by some kind of standardised unit of time say 2hz in class vs 30hz walking down the high street.

 ### The Illusion of Scientific Comparisons